tektoncd/pipeline/docs/auth.md

 with Docker registries during execution.

-The Docker authentication credentials used for in-Pod authentication are derived from the same Secrets specified as imagePullSecrets.
-Tekton follows the credential formatting and merging rules defined by the dockercfg and dockerconfigjson Secret types when generating the `~/.docker/config.json` file.
+The Docker authentication credentials used for in-Pod authentication are derived from the same Secrets specified as `imagePullSecrets`.
+Tekton follows the credential formatting and merging rules defined by the `dockercfg` and `dockerconfigjson` Secret types when generating the `~/.docker/config.json` file.